 Innovation in 3D-modeling and photogrammetry

 Martin Edström’s most recent projects include Uncharted Caves of Kyrgyzstan, an innovative survey and conservation effort funded by the National Geographic Society and several sponsors.
 Together with a multi-disciplinary team of scientists and storytellers, Martin and his team helped to 3D-scan a large area of the Tian Shan mountains of southeastern Kyrgyzstan in search for caves and better understanding of the geology – with the ultimate goal of trying to protect the region for coming generations.

-Martin has been awarded 1st prize in international competitions including the Picture of the Year International, International Photography Awards, Travel Photographer of the Year and the Swedish Picture of the Year.
+Martin has been awarded 1st prize in international competitions including the Picture of the Year International, The National Press Photographer’s Association, The Webby Awards, International Photography Awards, Travel Photographer of the Year and the Swedish Picture of the Year.